helto4real/v-devcontainer/README.md

-# V container for development in V-language
+# V-lang development container in docker

-This is for setting up and development environment for developing in V-language using a docker container.
+This is for setting up and development environment for developing in the awesome V-language using a docker container.
 You can use the container as a stand-alone container or as a devcontainer in vscode.

 ## The container